mrimbault/mr_notebook/tests-fsync-errors/README.md

   related to this write so we can later compare if this data was lost (using a foreign key), and what checkpoint should have detected the error (based on write time, LSN, etc.)
-- disconnect the backend, so that the FD are closed (should rise the probability that the error is not reported, at least on unpatched kernels 4.13, 4.15 and 4.16, and possibly before 4.13)
+- disconnect the backend, so that the FD are closed (should increase the probability that the error is not reported, at least on unpatched kernels 4.13, 4.15 and 4.16, and possibly before 4.13)
 - write some data on another, sane, table, to dirty more buffers and accelerate